Talisay, Camarines Norte: Geography

 Talisay is a landlocked municipality located in Camarines Norte, within the Bicol Region of the Philippines.
 Talisay is bordered by Vinzons to the northwest, Daet to the southeast, and San Vicente to the southwest.
 While it is near coastal towns like Vinzons and Mercedes.
 While it is near coastal towns, Talisay itself is primarily an agricultural community rather than a coastal one.

 Talisay is 4 km from Daet and 338 km from Manila.

 The town’s topography is mostly flat, with some gently rolling hills in the inland areas.
 Rice fields dominate the landscape, reflecting its agricultural economy, while rivers and waterways provide essential irrigation.
 Unlike its neighboring municipalities, which have direct access to the sea, Talisay's economy is centered around farming rather than fishing.

 Talisay has a tropical monsoon climate, characterized by heavy rainfall from June to December and a dry season from January to May.
 As part of the Pacific typhoon belt, it is vulnerable to strong storms and floods, which can affect farming and infrastructure.
 Despite these challenges, the town remains resilient, with its agriculture playing a crucial role in sustaining its local economy.

-With its rich farmlands and strong farming traditions, Talisay thrives as a rural agricultural town.
-The Paruyan Festival serves as a testament to its deep connection to rice farming, reinforcing its identity as one of the province’s key agricultural communities.
+Due to its farmlands and farming traditions, Talisay acts as a rural agricultural town.
+The Paruyan Festival celebrates the long history of the areas' connection to rice farming, celebrating its identity as one of the province’s many agricultural communities.